 As the above chart explains, insurance plans can be of two types – general insurance and life insurance.

 General insurance plans are indemnity oriented plans.
-They compensate the loss you suffer due to a covered contingency.
+They compensate for the loss you suffer due to a covered contingency.
 For instance, health plans pay for the medical costs incurred if you are hospitalised.
 Fire insurance plans pay for the financial loss suffered due to damages caused by fires, etc. Given the nature of general insurance plans, there is no element of return.
 The plans simply pay for the financial loss and don’t provide any return if there is no contingency at the end of the term.

 Life insurance plans, however, are a different concept altogether.
 These plans do provide you with some form of return based on the type of plan that you choose.
 There are savings oriented plans which aim to create wealth.
 These plans promise you returns along with insurance coverage.
 Let’s understand the plans which promise returns and the types of returns that you can get –